ViewTube/viewtube/README.md

 </h2>

 - Watch videos without ads or tracking
+- Built from the ground up to be mobile and desktop friendly
+- Dark and light themes
+- Touch friendly video player with gestures
+- Supports loop, speed, autoplay and volume
+- Create an account separately from Youtube
 - Read comments
 - Search for videos
+- Watch playlists
 - Subscribe to channels and see their latest uploads
 - Receive push notifications for subscribed channels
-- Responsive: mobile and desktop friendly
-- SponsorBlock
+- Integrated SponsorBlock support

 <h2 align="center">
 <sub>